Welcome to Our Blog - Camino de Madrid

 Today we took a rest day in Segovia to catch up on things, plan our next stages, and explore this walled city, which has been designated as a UNESCO World Heritage Site.
 Segovia became an important town around 80 BC because of its strategic location at the junction of two military roads.
 In a nutshell, it was a bishopric under the Visigoths, and it was then occupied by the Jews and the Moors until the Reconquest in 1085.
 Since then it has been a favourite residence of the Castilian Monarchs, the meeting place of the Cortes (Spanish Parliament), and the location where Isabel la Cátolica was crowned Queen of Castile.
 Segovia enjoyed its greatest period of prosperity from the mid-15th to 17th centuries when it was a major producer of wool.

 Our day in this ancient and interesting place began with the sounds of hot air balloons rising into the sky above our open window, taking people on a sunrise tour of the region.
-We soon got up and found an open panaderia along one of the winding streets of the old town in which to enjoy warm croissants and cafĂ© con leches.
+We soon got up and found an open panaderia along one of the winding streets of the old town where we could enjoy warm croissants and café con leches.
 Little else was open yet, and the streets were mostly empty as we began exploring in the cool morning air under a clear blue sky.

 The aqueduct brought water to the city from the Sierra Guadarrama Mountains, and it was brilliantly engineered so that its 167 granite arches stand without the use of mortar, providing water to the city into modern times.